 |Average stitches per 4 inches||27 to 32||23 to 26||21 to 24||16 to 20||12 to 15||7 to 11||6 and fewer|

 If you're still having trouble figuring out a yarn weight, the clerks at your craft store should be able to answer any questions you have.
-You also can search for specific brand yarn weights online, where you're sure to find other knitters in search of the same information.
+You also can search for specific brand yarn weights online—most manufacturers provide this information.